PhD “Post-9/11 U.S. – American Trauma Literature”

 U.S. Studies Online (the British Association for American Studies): Editor for European Relations

 A Poetics of Trauma after 9/11: Representing Vulnerability in a Digitized Present.
 London and New York: Routledge (2016).

 Upcoming: The Politics of Literature in a Divided 21st Century.
 London and New York: Routledge (2020).

 Articles and Chapters

-“Energizing Thought: Eros, Movement and Dance in the Prose Fragments of Mina Loy, Else Lasker-Schüler, and Angela Rohr”
+In preparation: “Energizing Thought: Eros, Movement and Dance in the Prose Fragments of Mina Loy, Else Lasker-Schüler, and Angela Rohr”

 “Response: Re-Thinking Borderlines Ecologies: A Literary Ethics of Exposure.”
 Ecocriticism, Ecology, and the Cultures of Antiquity: The Environmental Humanities and the Ancient World.
 Edited by Christopher Schliephake.
 Lanham, MD: Lexington Books.
 2017.

 “Crisis of Knowledge: Trauma in Sorrows of an American.”
 Zones of Focused Ambiguity in Siri Hustvedt’s Works: Interdisciplinary Essays.
 Edited by J.Hartmann, C. Marks, et.al.
 Berlin: Walter De Gruyter, 2016.

 “Beyond the Wasteland: An Ecocritical Reading of Modernist Trauma Literature.”
 Handbook of Ecocriticism and Cultural Ecology.
 Edited by Hubert Zapf.
 Berlin: Walter De Gruyter, 2016.